Scan PDF's for Accessibility

 In addition to PDFs created by this method, scans saved as Microsoft Word documents or generic text documents are also accessible.

 Scanners and software are housed at the Brandeis University Library to create accessible PDFs.
 Scanners are currently located in the Information Commons of the Goldfarb Library.

 If you wish to create your own scanning station, a basic scanner (no document feeder) costs approximately $200.
-Adobe Acrobat Pro (educational discount) costs $55 through Library & Technology Services to install on University-owned machine.
-Regular academic price for personal computers is $160 through campusestore.com.
+To obtain a licensed copy of Adobe Acrobat Pro, see the options on the LTS Knowledge Base.

 Persons with both documented and undocumented disabilities can use accessible PDFs in conjunction with appropriate reading software to assist them in meeting course reading requirements.
 Individuals who prefer to learn by listening rather than reading may also benefit.